jedrzejkubica/GBA-centrality-validation/README.md

     --out ~/multixrank-output/
 ```

 Then, the leave-one-out script takes the same input files as the previous step.
-A temporary directory is created for intermediate files, with one subdirectory for each left-out gene.
+One subdirectory for each left-out gene is created for intermediate directories and files.

 ```
 python run_multixrank/run_leave_one_out.py \